nylanalyn/jeeves/docs/LLM_ABSURDIA_GUIDE.md

 **Notifications**: Auto-collected traps announce in channel if player has been active recently

+**Auto-collect duplicates**: Auto-collected duplicates create pending catches with a long timeout (7 days) instead of 30 seconds and are marked as auto-announced for later resolution.

 ### Duplicate Handling

 **One-per-species rule**: Players can only own one of each creature species